I’m sure you have all heard of Magnolia Market in Waco, TX. But for those of you that have not… how?! Just kidding.

 I know that not everyone is as obsessed with Fixer Upper as I am.

 Fixer Upper is my favorite TV show on HGTV.
 It’s about a couple named Chip and Joanna Gaines that fix up old homes in Waco, Texas and make them their clients dream homes.
-If you don’t know much about the Gaines, I strongly encourage you to read The Magnolia Story!
+If you don’t know much about the Gaines, I strongly encourage you to read !
 Chip and Jo tell their story of how they met, the businesses they started and how they came to be on HGTV.
 (It is extremely inspiring!)
 I could talk ALL day about them- they are truly a family (and a couple) that I admire and look up to.
 But just read the book!
 I promise you will like it.

 So I thought going to Magnolia solo was going to be boring.
 I thought I would be bummed because I didn’t have anyone to enjoy it with… (you can read about my whole solo trip to Texas here!)